RoeglinJ/PAW/README.md

 ### 2. USER GUIDE ###
 - #### 2.1 Programming the Arduino Microcontroller ###
   - Download the latest [Arduino IDE](https://www.arduino.cc/en/software)
-  - Open this application and, using the *Manage Libraries...* function in the *Tools* tab, install the following libraries:
+  - Open this application and, using the *Manage Libraries...* function in the *Tools* tab, install the following library:
-    - DS3231 (This will allow us to control the DS3231 RTC)
     - SD (This will allow us to interface into the MicrSD Card)
+  - From the [PAW GitHub Page ](https://github.com/dterstege/PAW/blob/main/PAW/DS3231/README.md), download the DS3231 library.
+This library has been ported from [Rinky-Dink Electronics](http://www.rinkydinkelectronics.com/library.php?id=73).
+Add this library to the *libraries* subfolder within your Arduino directory.
   - Open the [PAW Arduino Code](https://github.com/dterstege/PAW/tree/main/PAW) in the IDE
   - Set the date and time for the RTC by adjusting the following lines:
   -